 - A slowdown in growth in the population of children and young people: As of April 2021, there were 56,943 pupils on roll in Cardiff maintained schools, an increase of 3,169 since January 2016.
-Overall population projections predict a slowdown in growth over the next 25 years, however, with a decline in the 0-15 age category.
-However, a projected peak in secondary school numbers is anticipated to provide localised sufficiency challenges, with short-to-medium-term challenges to meet Additional Learning Needs (ALN) provision needs. - Increasing diversity in the city's young population: In Cardiff, 22.4% of those aged 0-19 identify as belonging to an ethnic minority group. - Good progress in educational attainment, but gaps remain for certain groups of learners: Education attainment has risen every year in Cardiff since 2012 and Cardiff schools now rank amongst the top performers in Wales.
+However, overall population projections predict a slowdown in growth over the next 25 years, with a decline in the 0-15 age category.
+A projected peak in secondary school numbers, however, is anticipated to provide localised sufficiency challenges, with short-to-medium-term challenges to meet Additional Learning Needs (ALN) provision needs. - Increasing diversity in the city's young population: in Cardiff, 22.4% of those aged 0-19 identify as belonging to an ethnic minority group. - Childcare sufficiency: Initial findings indicate that across Cardiff there is broadly sufficient childcare to meet the needs of parents so they can access work and/ or training.
+However, there is some unmet demand in some localities, and work needs to be carried out to promote the financial support that is available to help pay for childcare. - Good progress in educational attainment, but gaps remain for certain groups of learners: Education attainment has risen every year in Cardiff since 2012 and Cardiff schools now rank amongst the top performers in Wales.
 However, there is still a significant gap in education outcomes for certain population groups, including: - Pupils from low-income families - Children Looked After - Children Educated other than at School (EOTAS) - White British boys from areas of higher deprivation - The impact of Child Poverty: A fifth of children aged under 16 are living in relative-low-income families in Cardiff.
+The impact of this is evident in lower educational outcomes for pupils from low-income families in Cardiff.
 Evidence suggests that children from low-income families are more likely to have feelings of isolation, be drawn into anti-social behaviour, young offending or suffer the effects of crime.
 Children from low-income families are also more likely to be at risk of Adverse Childhood Experiences and the rates of children considered to be at risk, being placed on the child protection register, or taken into care, are significantly higher in the city's most deprived communities.